 – Hayley Brown

-William F. White International Inc. (Whites) is a Comweb Group member company.
-Founded in 1963, Whites is Canada’s most iconic provider of production equipment to the entertainment industry.
+William F. White International Inc. is a Comweb Group member company.
+Founded in 1963, William F. White is Canada’s most iconic provider of production equipment to the entertainment industry.